Want to master the art of Belizean cooking? Get your copy of the Flavors of Belize cookbook today! Now available in both digital and print versions.

 If you’ve traveled to or live in Belize, you’ll know that Stewed Beans are a true Belizean staple.
 The Creole diet can be as diverse as their genealogy.
 Coincidentally?
 So is this mighty Stewed Beans recipe.
 Easily re-purposed, plan your week out with fresh beans for soup, panades, garnaches, and even alongside fresh Johnny Cakes.
 Planning your meals for the week is one of the best ways to save money and stick to a food budget.
 After all, Belizean stewed beans, using dried Red Kidney beans, are made with leftovers in mind.
-Ultimately, planning your meals can minimize your trips to the grocery store and therefore, reduce your risk of possible exposure during the pandemic.

 Beans are not only one of the healthiest things you’ll find in the grocery aisle, but one of the cheapest.
 Dried beans are locally produced, always cheaper than canned, and enough for the whole family at one time.
 The potential of a dried kidney bean is truly boundless — and beyond tasty.
 Belizean stewed beans are simmered to perfection after being soaked for a few hours, up to overnight.
 Alternatively, a pressure cooker or crockpot works well for time efficiency.
 Find our full Flavors of Belize Stewed Beans Recipe below as the base of all the following meals.